 I. Age and Space Restrictions

-- Only students who have attained the legal drinking age of 21 years may possess or consume alcoholic beverages in select designated individual college private living quarters where someone lives who is of legal age (i.e. students’ rooms with their door closed) and at other selected and pre-approved locations as determined by the Office of Student Development.
+1. Only students who have attained the legal drinking age of 21 years may possess or consume alcoholic beverages in designated private living quarters where someone lives who is of legal age (i.e. students’ rooms with their door closed) and at other selected and pre-approved locations as determined by the President's Office or Office of Student Development.

-- While the consumption of alcoholic beverages is allowed in some individual students’ rooms, these areas are not designed to accommodate large groups of people.
-Alcoholic beverages may be consumed by small groups of students of legal drinking age in appropriately designated individual student rooms with the door closed.
-A group consisting of no more than 2 guests per resident of the room but never totaling more than 12 people in a room is permitted.
-Any group of more than 12 where alcohol is present constitutes an unregistered party and is therefore subject to disciplinary action.
+2. While the consumption of alcoholic beverages is allowed in some individual students’ rooms, these areas are not designed to accommodate large groups of people.
+Alcoholic beverages may be consumed by small groups of students of legal drinking age in appropriately designated individual student rooms.
+A group consisting of no more than 12 people in an apartment is permitted, and the door to the hallway should remain closed.
+Any group of more than 12 where alcohol is present can automatically be a Level 2 violation, even for a first offence.
 An exception to this rule exists in Greek areas where alcohol is allowed.
 In those rooms, up to 10 students may be present in a room with the door open when alcohol is present.

 II.
 Alcohol-Free Areas

 Alcohol is not allowed in public areas which include, but are not limited to, the following:

 - Bill Buxton stadium; Cowles Center; or any Simpson College athletic facility or field;

 - Residence hall lounges, stairwells, computer rooms, laundry rooms and hallways;

 - Apartment building hallways, balconies, stairwells, laundry/lounge/vending areas;

 - Any exterior location (lawn, steps, patio, deck, etc.) of a building;